SleepMod/blender2mc/README.md

 older versions.
 + It will be published the whole solution
 + Refactor and make it fully in C++ with OOP principles

+10/03/2024
++ Published the solution with everything on process from the comment above.